Punjab, India: Post-colonial era

-Although Punjab had these waterways running across its lands, it was lawfully granted only a quarter of the water, precisely 24%, as per the Inter-State Water Disputes Act.
-The rest, a staggering 76%, was assigned to Rajasthan and Haryana.
+Although Punjab had these waterways running across its lands, it was by law granted only a quarter of the water, precisely 24%, as per the Inter-State Water Disputes Act.
+The remaining 76% was assigned to Rajasthan and Haryana.
 To many Punjabis, especially the farming community who heavily depended on these waters for irrigation, this allocation seemed inequitable.
 The water distribution was a significant contributing factor to the growing sense of disgruntlement against the central government.

 The seeds of discontent further sprouted with the advent of the Green Revolution during the 1960s.
 This initiative sought to boost agricultural output by introducing high-yield seed varieties, and enhancing the use of fertilisers and irrigation.
-In the midst of this transformative phase, Punjab became known as India's "food basket", contributing considerably to the nation's agricultural production.
-Yet, the financial profits garnered from this agricultural surge weren't fairly distributed.
+In the midst of this transformative phase, Punjab became known as India's "food basket", contributing considerably to the nation's agricultural production; the financial profits, however, garnered from this agricultural surge were not fairly distributed.